mkrdip/related-posts-widget/readme.txt

 Tested up to: 4.3
 Stable tag: 1.0

-Adds a widget that shows same posts to the current post.
+Adds a widget that shows posts from the same category to the current post.

 == Description ==